 BlackRock/iShares did not respond to a comment about whether it would look to exclude the two companies from index mutual funds and ETFs.
 But both firms also run so-called socially responsible funds that do not own the stocks.
 For example, iShares has an ETF called the MSCI KLD 400 Social (DSI) fund which does not hold GEO and CoreCivic.

-Prison operators respond
+Prison operators respond to BofA

 The prison companies are unhappy about the recent decision made by Bank of America.